 c) No confirmation testing is pursued after an admission.

-2. If an offender on conventional supervised release, ISR, CIP, or CRP, admits the use of drugs or alcohol, the staff must: a) Document the admission in the chronological record. b) No signature acknowledging use from the offender or further confirmation testing are pursued.
+2. If an offender on conventional supervised release, ISR, CIP, or CRP, admits the use of drugs or alcohol, the staff must document the admission in the chronological record.
+No signature acknowledging use from the offender or further confirmation testing are pursued.

 C. Administering screening tests